-- Add a user designed peripheral to a basic MicroBlaze system. - Demonstrate the required structure necessary for interfacing user-designed cores to the Xilinx cores. - Learn about how you would make your own core to attach to the OPB.
+- Add a user designed peripheral to a basic MicroBlaze system.
+You will be provided with a core, called snoopy that is written using VHDL. - Demonstrate the required structure necessary for interfacing user-designed cores to the Xilinx cores in an XPS project. - Learn about how you would make your own core to attach to the OPB.